 Cinque Terre, Italy, once a hidden gem, is now one of the most popular and unique places to visit in Italy.
-It’s known as a honeymoon destination and a foodie mecca, but are there things to do in Cinque Terre with Kids?
+It’s known as a honeymoon destination and a foodie mecca, and a great family beach destination!
+But what are the best things to do in Cinque Terre?

 What is Cinque Terre